Pregnant women, children and bushfire smoke

 - Keep the windows and doors of your home shut.

-- Avoid air conditioners that draw air from the outside.
+- Don't use air conditioners that draw air from the outside.

-- Use a portable air cleaner or purifier (with a high-efficiency particular air (HEPA) filter).
+- Use a portable air cleaner or purifier (with a high-efficiency particulate air (HEPA) filter).

-- Wear an appropriate mask if you need to go outside.
+- Wear an appropriate face mask if you need to go outside.

 - Stay hydrated by drinking plenty of water.

-- If you are in your car, keep windows closed and set your air conditioner to recirculate (instead of drawing air from the outside).
+- keep the windows closed when in your car and set your air conditioner to recirculate (instead of drawing air from the outside)

-- Avoid any air pollution inside the home, such as candles or cigarettes.
+- avoid air pollution inside the home, such as candles or cigarettes

-- When the smoke does clear, open up the windows to allow fresh air into the house.
+- when the smoke clears, open your windows to allow fresh air into the house

 Watch this short video from NSW Health, with tips on how to avoid smoke.